 Find out what causes noise on the railway and see who you can contact if you are affected by it

 The railway can be a noisy place.
-It could be noise from the machines we use when we’re carrying out essential maintenance and repairs or even the sound of the trains running on our network every day.
+Noise comes from the machines used for essential maintenance and repairs and trains running on our network every day.

 We’ll let you know what’s causing the noise and how long the work will be taking place.
 Where it’s appropriate, we’ll also investigate and take action to reduce it.

 Find out more about how maintenance and engineering work affects you.

 Find out how our improvements to track maintenance are reducing track noise.

 If you’re affected by noise from trains running on the network it may not be caused by the track itself.
 This is the part of the network we own so while we can investigate train movements, we’ll usually have to work with the train operating company and local authority to investigate.

 Train operating companies are responsible for the trains themselves so while we can give you advice, we won’t be able to take action to rectify the problem.

 If noise from passenger of freight trains is affecting you, please contact the train operator.

 We regularly review the state of the tracks and carry out maintenance work to improve them where necessary, so it is unlikely that the condition of the tracks would cause any damage to nearby buildings.